pharo-project/pharo-changelogs/Pharo30ChangeLogs.md

 #Spec

-Spec a new interface building frameworks has been improved.
-It is not dependent anymore (or just a bit) from Morphic. new widgets are supported and a ticking window has been introduced.
+Spec, the new interface building framework, has been improved.
+* Dependecy on Morphic has been reduced
+* New widgets are supported
+* A ticking window has been introduced

 #Tools